Wittenberg University Anti-Hazing Policy (PDF)

 Students, including members of student organizations, groups and/or teams are required to participate in all aspects of the student conduct hearing and investigation procedures.

 Wittenberg University may charge an individual student, student organization, group or team with a violation of this policy in accordance with the Student Code of Conduct.
-Sanctions applies to organizations and/or individual will be imposed in accordance with the severity of the violation.
-Wittenberg University will always notify the appropriate law enforcement agency or agencies when a report of hazing is received.
-Criminal investigations resulting from a report to law enforcement will be handled by the appropriate law enforcement agency.
+Sanctions applied to organizations and/or individuals will be imposed in accordance with the severity of the violation.

 Disciplinary Dismissal or Degree Revocation may be the minimum conduct sanction assigned to any student or student organization, group, or team that causes death, serious physical harm or substantial risk of serious physical harm.
 This includes coerced consumption of alcohol or drugs of abuse that causes death or serious physical harm.